Ephenodrom/Dart-Log-4-Dart-2/README.md

 * toCC = A list of email addresses to receive a copy.
 * toBCC = A list of email addresses to receive a blind copy.
 * ssl = Whether to use ssl or not.
+* templateFile = Full path to a file containing the template to use to send via email.
+If no template is given the appender will send the LogRecord as JSON.
+You can use the same placeholders within your template that are used for the format setting.
+See [Log format](#log-format) for more information.
+* html = Where the given template is plaintext or html.
+Default is false.

 **Note**: Due to the [mailer package](https://pub.dev/packages/mailer) that is used to provide this appender, this works only for mail servers that need authorization by user/password.